evenicoulddoit-unlisted/allygator-visualizer/README.md

     This seemed a reasonable compromise given that the data is only really needed for the data science team
-* Because this is a write-heavy system, at scale it might be worth/necessary to consider implementing some sort of queueing system, or database sharding to handle the traffic
+* Because this is a write-heavy system, at scale it might be worth/necessary to consider
+  implementing:
+  * Some sort of queueing system
+  * Load balancing
+  * Database sharding
+* A Berlin spacial-reference is used to construct a 3.5km polygon defining the "city boundaries", and is used to validate incoming requests

 ## Testing / Code-Quality
 * Only the back-end was tested, due to time constraints